Control: Time Limit Policies

 Note: In some cases, parameters that aren’t available for a given deployment, Cloud, or use case are grayed out.
 In others, they are not shown at all.

-Note: Not all Time Limits parameters are implemented with all Cloud types.
+Note: Not all time management parameters are implemented with all Cloud types.
 Where not implemented, the parameters are harmless and do nothing.

 Types of Time Limit Parameters